Karura Forest: Development projects and environmental issues

 In 2009 it was reported that part of the forest had been allocated to the National Environmental Management Authority (NEMA).
 This plan was also opposed by Wangari Maathai and the Green Belt Movement, who stated that the NEMA should be protecting, not destructing the forest.

 The Nairobi Northern Bypass road, constructed in 2009, passes through a wetland that contributes to one of the five Karura Forest water courses, thus posing a threat to the forest.

 Karura Forest had a reputation as dangerous spot.
 Muggings, robbery and violence were common.
 At one point, said Kenya Forest Service (KFS) Head of the Nairobi Conservancy, Charity Munyasia, they were discovering one dead body there per fortnight, on average.
-The Chief Forester was actually mugged in his own forest.
+With efforts that began in 2009 to fence the forest and restore safety, Karura has become a popular walking, cycling, and jogging destination for Nairobi residents, and increasingly also for tourists.

 The new Kenya Forests Act (2005) also provided for the establishment of Community Forest Associations (CFA).
 In 2009 an initiative was thus formed under the name 'Friends of Karura Forest Community Forest Association'.
 Recognising the growing threats to Karura from uncontrolled development the neighbouring Muthaiga and Gigiri Residents Associations begin discussions in early 2009 to form a Community Forest Association for Karura.
 A letter of intent circulated to northern Nairobi neighbourhoods residents, heads of agencies and VIPs under joint signature of KFS and the Muthaiga Residents' Association (MRA).
 A stakeholders' Working Committee was formed to steer the process, and, in order to raise awareness, it organised a media event in the form of the opening of Karura's 'Family Trail' on 16 May 2009 with the Hon.
 Noah Wekesa, Minister for Forestry and Wildlife, presiding.
 Hundreds of stakeholders participated in walking the length of the trail.
 On 25 May 2009 KFS wrote a letter to the Registrar of Societies expressing No Objection to the registration of the new CFA.
 Between April and July 2009 FKF-CFA office-bearers completed the required vetting processes with the Criminal Investigation Division and Registrar of Societies.
 The FKF-KFS joint management plans were drafted by the Working Committee.
 On 1 October 2009 the Registrar of Societies signed the Certificate of Registration for the Friends of Karura Community Forest Association.
 At the First FKF Annual General Meeting on 21 April 2010 Alice Macaire became FKF's first elected chairperson.